ST10489984/ST10489984_assignment1/README.md

 The app provides feedback to users through Toast messages when generating food suggestions or clearing options.
 That helps keep the user informed about their actions.

 - User Interface Elements
-The app uses many UI elements which contribute to a user-friendly interface for meal selection and suggestions
+The app uses many UI elements, which contribute to a user-friendly interface for meal selection and suggestions

 ## Screenshots